-Here are the student loan forgiveness programs for nurses you should know about.
+Here are the other student loan forgiveness programs for nurses you should know about.

-The federal government created options for student loan forgiveness that can be used by nurses.
+The federal government has a few student loan forgiveness programs that nurses can tap into.
 Be sure to check each program’s specific qualifications before applying.

 Public Service Loan Forgiveness

 What are the qualifications for Public Service Loan Forgiveness?

 - Have student loans through any federal income-driven repayment (IDR) programs.

-- Work for a government or qualifying nonprofit organization the entire time you are making qualifying payments, as well as during the application process.
+- AND work for a government or qualifying nonprofit organization the entire time you are making qualifying payments, as well as during the application process.

 What are qualifying organizations?